 Lenten Soup & Study

-We gather on Thursday evenings in Lent for dinner and discussion around various topics and presentations.
-We begin our evening with a simple Eucharist, followed by soup and salad dinner and always ends with the practice of praying Compline together.
+We will be gathering on Wednesday evenings during Lent, for a dinner and Bible study.
+We begin our evening with a simple Eucharist in the Church at 6:00 pm, followed by soup and salad dinner at 6:30 in Smith Hall, continuing there with a Bible Study at 7:00.
+The evening ends with the practice of praying Compline together.

 Children and Youth Education